-Presently, desk space is available on a first come first serve basis, in the CRL building (1st & 2nd floor) and in HEI's 2C area with a separate FHS building access card.
+Presently, desk space is available on a first come first serve basis, in the CRL building (2nd floor).
 Students are welcome to use any unassigned desk, daily.
 Personal belongings may not be left in a desk area but can be stored in your locker.